erduotong/nuitka-doc-zh/docs/--help.md

     --nofollow-import-to=MODULE/PACKAGE
                         Do not follow to that module name even if used, or if a package name, to the whole package in any case, overrides all other options.
+This can also contain patterns, e.g. "*.tests".
 Can be given multiple times.
                         Default empty.
     --nofollow-imports  Do not descend into any imported modules at all, overrides all other inclusion options and not usable for standalone mode.
 Defaults to off.